How to deal with driving test nerves

 - Ask your instructor to sit in on your test – a familiar face in the car can make you feel more at ease

 - Nelson’s Back Rescue Remedy

 - Don’t tell everybody when your test is!

 - Eat a bowl of porridge before your test

 - Listen to music before your test

-If you’ve found a great way to overcome driving test nerves, why not let us know via our contact us page.
-Who knows you could be helping thousands of other learner drivers beat their driving test nerves too!
+If you’ve found a great way to overcome driving test nerves, why not let us know in the comments below!